tensorflow/tfx-addons/proposals/undersampling_project_proposal.md

 ## Project Description

-This project will be a custom function-based component that inputs an artifact in `tfRecord` format of `tf.Example`s and randomly undersamples it, reducing the data to the lowest-frequency class.
+This project will be a fully custom component that inputs an artifact in `tfRecord` format of `tf.Example`s and randomly undersamples it, reducing the data to the lowest-frequency class.
 It will primarily use an underlying Apache Beam pipeline that will be wrapped inside the TensorFlow component.

 ## Project Category